 Friends of the Kent Bog

-We are an informal group dedicated to the protection and preservation of the Tom S. Cooperrider Kent Bog State Nature Preserve for the education, enjoyment and inspiration of present and future generations.
+This informal group is dedicated to the protection and preservation of the Tom S. Cooperrider Kent Bog State Nature Preserve for the education, enjoyment and inspiration of present and future generations.
 For more information, visit us on Facebook.
-For a video tour of the bog, click here.

 Friends of the Kent Bog or Fred Skok

 Haymaker Parkway Adopt-a-Spot